Monday, April 13, 2026

 Monday, December 15, 2025

-John Chyrostom's Questionable Christmas Quote
+John Chrysostom's Questionable Christmas Quote

 What we're looking at today is a quote attributed to John Chrysostom, which goes: